 When the NSW Placement coordinator has reviewed your mandatory requirements, they will then update your status to “Verified” on Clinconnect.
 This will then allow the processing of your placement to be approved.

 About 2 weeks prior to the start of your placement, the Student will receive an email to inform you of your StaffLink ID and temporary password.

 Students will need to log in to My Health Learning with their eight-digit StaffLink ID username and password.

 Students will be compliant with mandatory training when all modules are listed as Completed except for Hand Hygiene which when completed will be termed, Current.
 It is advised that you start and complete a module in the one session.
 All modules need to be completed before the placement begins.

 The mandatory modules include:

 eHealth NSW is strengthening security for NSW Health’s corporate systems by asking NSW Health students to set up a new security profile (from Friday 17th November 2017).
 This profile will provide greater security and will help students to more easily spot security threats.
 It will also enable students to reset their passwords without having to contact the State-Wide Service Desk.
-Please refer to the Guide for students - How to set up your NSW Health security profile.

-Students on placements must make sure they’ve completed the relevant requirements in the table provide, this includes a current criminal history check (less than 3 years) and a working with children clearance (also called an Ochre Card) at your own cost.
+Students on placements must make sure they’ve completed the relevant needs in the table provided, this includes a current criminal history check (less than 3 years) and a working with children clearance (also called an Ochre Card) at your own cost.
 If you have the form NT working with children volunteer concession form completed by your placement coordinator, this can reduce the cost of the Ochre card.

 Students are to produce Certified copies of vaccination and confirming serology documents for the following vaccine preventable diseases: